Zach-Pouska/HA-grow-lights/README.md

 - Minimum Home Assistant Version: This script has only been tested with Ver 26+

 ### More
-This script is based on a standard 12 wekk grow cycle.
+This script is based on a standard 12 week grow cycle.
 Grow cycle breakdown: 4 weeks vegetation and 8 weeks flowering.